williballenthin/process-forest/readme.md

 limitations
 ===========

-  - this tool currently only supports SECURITY.EVTX files.
+  - this tool currently only supports Security.EVTX files.
 EVT support is coming later.
   - this tool only captures information from the event log.
 If important entries are missing, then it can only do a best-effort job to reconstruct the process trees.
 For example: